kahlmeyer94/DAG_search/README.md

 Published in the Paper: Scaling Up Unbiased Search-based Symbolic Regression, where it is named UDFS (Unbiased DAG Frame Search).

+For some reason, Google Search did not pick up upon the original github repo.
+So if you found this repo via the github.io page, you can find the original repository [here](https://github.com/kahlmeyer94/DAG_search).

 ## Installation
 **Option 1**